-NOTE: Nurse midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses (NURS 5304, NURS 5470, NURS 5571, and NURS 6620).
+NOTE: Nurse midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses.
 The average cost for a yearly rate is around \$500 and students may select from a carrier of their choice.

-Post-Master's Certification Course Requirements
+Post-Graduate Certificate Course Requirements

-Nursing Education Post-Master's Certification
+Nursing Education Post-Graduate Certificate